mdcourse/mdcourse.github.io/_sources/chapters/chapter4.rst.txt

 Energy minimizer
 ----------------

-Here, the steepest descent method is used.
-First, the initial energy of the system and the maximum force are measured.
-Then, a set of new positions for the atoms is tested.
-The energy of the new configuration is compared to the initial energy, and the new position is either accepted or rejected based on energy criteria.
+Let us implement the energy minimized described at the top of this page.
+Add the following *run()* method to the *MinimizeEnergy* class:

 .. label:: start_MinimizeEnergy_class

 .. code-block:: python

     def run(self):
-        for self.step in range(0, self.maximum_steps+1):
+        for self.step in range(0, self.maximum_steps+1): # *step* loops for 0 to *maximum_steps*+1
-            # Measure the initial energy and max force
+            # First, meevaluate the initial energy and max force
-            self.update_neighbor_lists()
+            self.update_neighbor_lists() # Rebuild neighbor list, is necessary
-            try: # try using the last saved Epot, if it exists init_Epot = self.Epot
+            try: # try using the last saved Epot and MaxF, if it exists init_Epot = self.Epot
                 init_MaxF = self.MaxF
-            except: # If self.Epot does not exists yet, calculate it init_Epot = self.compute_potential(output="potential")
+            except: # If Epot/MaxF do not exists yet, calculate them both init_Epot = self.compute_potential(output="potential")
                 forces = self.compute_potential(output="force-vector")
                 init_MaxF = np.max(np.abs(forces))
+            # Save the current atom positions
             init_positions = copy.deepcopy(self.atoms_positions)
-            # Test a new sets of positions
+            # Move the atoms in the opposite direction of the maximum force
             self.atoms_positions = self.atoms_positions \
                 + forces/init_MaxF*self.displacement
+            # Recalculate the energy
             trial_Epot = self.compute_potential(output="potential")
-            forces = self.compute_potential(output="force-vector")
-            trial_MaxF = np.max(np.abs(forces))
             # Keep the more favorable energy
             if trial_Epot < init_Epot: # accept new position
                 self.Epot = trial_Epot
+                # calculate the new max force and save it
+                forces = self.compute_potential(output="force-vector")
-                self.MaxF = trial_MaxF
+                self.MaxF = np.max(np.abs(forces))
-                self.wrap_in_box()
-                self.displacement *= 1.2
+                self.wrap_in_box()  # Wrap atoms in the box, if necessary self.displacement *= 1.2 # Multiply the displacement by a factor 1.2
             else: # reject new position
-                self.Epot = init_Epot
+                self.Epot = init_Epot # Revert to old energy
-                self.MaxF = init_MaxF
-                self.atoms_positions = init_positions
+                self.atoms_positions = init_positions # Revert to old positions
-                self.displacement *= 0.2
+                self.displacement *= 0.2 # Multiply the displacement by a factor 0.2

 .. label:: end_MinimizeEnergy_class